DavidYeLuo/ViralSurvivor/README.md

 * [Explain any specific mechanics or objectives, e.g., "Collect all 5 time crystals to complete a level."]
 * [Mention any power-ups, enemies, or unique interactions.]
 * Find and collect all (2) balloons to complete the level
-* Enemies appear from all directions in the pitch blackness
+* Enemies appear from all directions in the darkness
 * The player's only tools are a flashlight and a somewhat weak gun